Digital Engineering 24/7

 “While seeking to educate consumers, governments, and industry about VR’s potential, the association wants to get ahead of challenges with developing and deploying the technology responsibly,” the GVRA FAQ said.
 “That’s why we feel it’s important to bring together international experts across industry to work collaboratively on global education, potential technical challenges, and promoting best practices in the field.”

-To learn more about VR in engineering, tune in to DE’s on-demand webcast on next-gen technologies that addressed virtual and augmented reality, as well as the use of artificial intelligence in product design and development.
+To learn more about VR in engineering, tune in to DE's on-demand webinar on next-gen technologies that addressed virtual and augmented reality, as well as the use of artificial intelligence in product design and development.